-Famous for endless white sand beaches and populated by exclusive resorts.
+The Reviera Maya – a top diving destination and famous for its endless white sand beaches and populated by exclusive resorts.
 The Riviera Maya is a world class holiday destination.
-Millions of people from all around the world visit Mexico's Caribbean coast.
+Millions of people from all around the world visit Mexico’s Caribbean coast.
 Most are seeking for rest, sun and perhaps a visit to the ancient Mayan ruins.
 But Mexico also offers some of the most varied scuba diving in the world.

 Bring your camera because today we are going to submerge into the mystic Mayan world.